-GENERAL INTRODUCTION
+1.0 GENERAL INTRODUCTION

-essential component of the rule of law fundamental and of the relevance to respect, promotion, and protection of human rights.
-When a right is violated or damage suffered, its remedy rights, comes through the rule of law.
+Access to justice is an essential component of the rule of law and of fundamental relevance to the respect, promotion, and protection of human rights.
+When a right is violated or damage suffered, its remedy comes through the rule of law.
 Hence, only the availability of effective judicial remedies can resolve human rights abuses and violations.

-A legal system must conflicts, Africa and the independent, accessible, and respect to record more violations the right to a fair trial cases of human rights. to remain credible respectable and to the citizenry of a Human state, it.
-For justice to be done to be done, any suspect, accused person, or defendant must be accorded a transparent, public, and

-Access to justice is an fair trial as enshrined international in and domestic legal instruments to be outlined in this manual.
-Human Rights Defenders (HRDs) play a critical role in the promotion and protection of human leaving them exposed and needing further protection by both state and nonstate actors.
-With the recurrence of political hostilities, international non-international World at large are bound Cameroon is not an exception: the Oxford Rights Hub Report on "The Human Rights Abuses in the Cameroon Anglophone demonstrates Crisis" that the ongoing crisis between the Englishrigorous advocacy and protection measures.
-In the last years, however, such efforts by HRDs have led to their arbitrary arrest either due to a breach of professional ethics against them or an infringement on the rule of law.

-Speaking Regions Cameroon and the rest of the country has fuelled human rights abuses and violations, including judicial killings, torture, destruction of property, fair trial violations, and inhumane or degrading conditions of detention.
-These violations breach both Cameroonian national laws and international human rights laws that bind the Cameroonian government.
+A legal system must be independent, accessible, and respect the right to a fair trial to remain credible and respectable to the citizenry of a state, it.
+For justice to be done, any suspect, accused person, or defendant must be accorded a transparent, public, and Fair trial as enshrined in international and domestic legal instruments to be outlined in this manual.
+Human Rights Defenders (HRDs) play a critical role in the promotion and protection of human rights, leaving them exposed and needing further protection by both state and nonstate actors.
+With the recurrence of socio-political hostilities, international and non-international conflicts, Africa and the World at large are bound to record more incidents of human rights violations against human rights defenders.
+Cameroon is not an exception: The Oxford Human Rights Hub Report on "The Human Rights Abuses in the Cameroon Anglophone Crisis" demonstrates that the ongoing crisis between the English-Speaking Regions of Cameroon and the rest of the country has fueled human rights abuses and violations, including extra-judicial killings, torture, and destruction of property, fair trial violations, and inhumane or degrading conditions of detention.